-Year of the Elephant (عام الفيل), The Year of the Elephant, is the name in Islamic history for the year approximately equating to 570 CE.
+The Year of the Elephant (عام الفيل), known in Arabic as the Amu ul-Fil, is the name in Islamic history for the year approximately equating to 570 CE.
 According to Islamic tradition, it was in this year that Muhammad was born.
 The year came to be known as the Year of the Elephant, beginning a trend for reckoning the years in the Arabian Peninsula used until it was replaced with the Islamic calendar during the rule of Umar.

-An imaginary picture of the invasion, and retreating army of Abraha.
-Abraha, launched an expedition of forty thousand men against the Ka‘bah at Mecca, led by a white elephant named Mahmud (and possibly with other elephants - some accounts state there were several elephants, or even as many as eight) in order to destroy the Ka‘bah.
-Several Arab tribes attempted to fight him on the way, but were defeated.
+Abraha, in Islamic tradition, is believed to have launched an expedition of forty thousand men against the Ka‘bah at Mecca.
+The Christian ruler of Yemen, which was subject to the Kingdom of Aksum of Ethiopia, marched upon the Kaaba with a large army led by a white elephant named Mahmud (and possibly with other elephants - some accounts state there were several elephants, or even as many as eight) intending to demolish it the Ka‘bah.
+However, the lead elephant known as Mahmud is said to have stopped at the boundary around Mecca, and refused to enter.
+Several other Arab tribes attempted to fight him on the way, but were defeated.

 Mecca at the time, the artistic illustration of the boundary wall that Mahmud (lead elephant) might have refused to cross.
 Some scholars have placed the Year of the Elephant one or two decades earlier than 570 CE, with a tradition attributed to Ibn Shihab al-Zuhri in the works of ‘Abd al-Razzaq al-San‘ani placing it before the birth of Muhammad's father.